mperezruns/Programming-Practice/README.md

-# Programming-Practice
+# Programming Practice
-Additional Practice through HackerRank
+This repository is mainly for additional practice with Python, Java, JavaScript and eventually C ++